shaunpersad/api-foundation/readme.md

 * **Client Credentials**:  the app's Client ID and Client Secret are sent to the Token endpoint to receive an Access Token.
 This Access Token does not map to a user, however.
 In essence, this is the app itself using the API, with access only to the resources under the app's control (as opposed to those accessible to a user).

-* **Refresh Token**:  A "Refresh Token" is sent back when a user is authenticated via the Authorization Code or Password Grant Types.
+* **Refresh Token**:  A "Refresh Token" is sent back along with the Access Token when a user is authenticated via the Authorization Code or Password Grant Types.
 This Refresh Token can then be sent back to the Token endpoint for a fresh Access Token.

 * **Implicit**: This is the same as the Authorization Code Grant Type, except instead of the Authorization Code being returned when a user logs in to your system, the Access Token is returned directly.
 This would typically be the preferred method when using the API in front-end JavaScript.

-* **(Custom grant type) Facebook Access Token**: You may create your own Grant Types.
-One such custom Grant Type is the "Facebook Access Token" grant type, which allows you to send a Facebook access token to the Token endpoint to receive an Access Token.
+* **Facebook Access Token (Custom grant type)**: You may create your own Grant Types.
+One such custom Grant Type is the "Facebook Access Token" Grant Type, which allows you to send a Facebook access token to the Token endpoint to receive an Access Token.
 In other words, it exchanges a Facebook access token (which identifies a FACEBOOK user) for one of your resource server's Access Tokens (which identifies one of YOUR users).
 So, if your app has a "login with Facebook" feature, the access token returned by Facebook at the end of the Facebook auth flow can then be used to create and/or identify a user in your system.

 Supporting multiple grant types means that your API can be used in numerous situations while still providing a secure method for access, including in mobile apps, in front-end JavaScript, or even completely server-side.